By Chere Di Boscio

-It’s rather unbelievable that these toxins are allowed in makeup at all, but the truth is, there’s very little control over what goes into cosmetics, especially in the USA.
+It’s rather unbelievable that these toxins are allowed in makeup at all, but the truth is, the regulation for colour additives can be quite lax, especially in the USA.
 Natural, clean lipsticks are made without heavy-metal bearing artificial colours – instead, they use naturally occurring mineral deposits called Iron Oxide, which you can learn more about here.
 Not sure if your lipstick is safe?
 Check its ingredients on the Environmental Working Group Skin Deep Cosmetics Database here.

 So, let’s get back to cochineal – we turned once again to Axiology to learn that there’s actually a whole lot more to watch out for in lipsticks than this insect ingredient:

 Look out for Cochineal Extract